UdaraChamidu/Food-App/README.md

   - Nutritional information (calories, fats, proteins, etc.).
   - User ratings and reviews (if applicable).

-### Favorites Feature
-- Users can save their favorite recipes.
-- Local storage or a backend service is used to persist favorites.

-### User Authentication (Optional)
-- Users can create accounts and log in.
-- Users can save their favorite recipes and personal notes.

-### Responsive Design
-- The application is fully mobile-friendly.
-- Uses CSS frameworks like Bootstrap or Tailwind CSS for styling.

-### Error Handling
-- User-friendly error messages are displayed for failed API calls or empty search results.

-### Loading States
-- Loading indicators are shown while fetching data from the API.

-### Theming
-- Users can switch between light and dark modes.

 ## Technologies & Tools

 - **React**: The core library for building the user interface.